aloncrack7/Online-Social-Network-Analysis-Election-Prediction/README.md

 ### [CA50_dataset_cleaning.py](https://github.com/aloncrack7/Online-Social-Network-Analysis-Election-Prediction/blob/main/CA50_dataset_cleaning.py)

+First iteration of the clean up process (Deprecated)

 ### [Project3.ipynb](https://github.com/aloncrack7/Online-Social-Network-Analysis-Election-Prediction/blob/main/Project3.ipynb)

 This code is used to join all the datasets together and obtain matrix correlations in order to provide a correct Exploratory Data Analysis.